 Create a value stream and name goals of the event, based on what matters to your customers, more than on what you feel may be good to improve.
 You also need to limit the scope of the planned improvements - and it will be important to avoid planning too broad a scope of action.
 Stay within one team, one process step, and with as few actions per session as possible within the scale of your team, for the sake of them standing the chance to attain the goal.

 Step 2: Plan

 Make a detailed action plan based on the goals identified through value stream mapping.
 Detailed is the operative word here, as Kaizen sessions run at the danger of becoming too wide, too vague, too bold and - hence - impossible to achieve, to the point of turning wasteful.
 Make the plan as specific as possible.
-Apart from technical requirements, your specifications should include values and measures of quality, quantity, man-hours consumption, cost estimation, customer satisfaction and more.
+Apart from technical requirements, your specifications should include values and measures of quality, quantity, man-hours consumption, cost estimation, customer satisfaction, and more.

 Step 3: Act

 Implement the changes you have planned.
 Depending on the scope of your event, this part can take anything from a day to several months, but regardless of that, the rules stay the same.
-While it is ongoing, keep tabs on the process, on the consumption of assigned resources and on the actions staying true to the plan.
+While it is ongoing, keep tabs on the process, on the consumption of assigned resources, and the actions staying true to the plan.
 For larger events, there would often be a dedicated person assigned to overseeing this step in particular.